Wednesday, October 16, 2024

 Computing row numbers with non-deterministic order

-It's important to note that assigning row numbers in a non-deterministic sequence differs from assigning them in random order.
 With the former, it doesn't matter in what order they're allocated, or whether or not the same row numbers are assigned to the same rows in subsequent executions of the query.

 With the latter, you may assume that subsequent executions would alter which rows are allocated to which row numbers.